 See If Your System Has Been Affected by malware

-“p” will damage your computer Message – What Is It and Why Do I Get It?
+“p” will damage your computer Message – Why Do I Get It?

 The “p” will damage your computer message is being shown due to unwanted applications distributed by freeware installers and bundled packages.
 Another way to get it to show is by installing an old version of antivirus software as seen on an Apple discussions thread.
 You can get your Mac to display the “p” will damage your computer notification after something installed on your machine tries to tamper with it in any way.
 You might avoid this, by making certain that you have installed the proper, legitimate software for your machine and Operating System version.
 Visiting suspicious sites, however, especially websites hosting programs that sound helpful only by description but are not could result in the message appearing.